ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-use-cases.md

 ### Advanced network egress bandwidth calculation
 {: #horizon-use-cases-advanced-egress}

-The Advanced Horizon Sizing Tool offers advanced sizing calculations, which can be used to estimate costs around migrating to the IBM Cloud.
-IBM Cloud pricing is based around the level of data that is transmitted from the cloud back to the client (that is, egress bandwidth consumption).
+The Advanced Horizon Sizing Tool offers advanced sizing calculations, which can be used to estimate costs around migrating to the {{site.data.keyword.cloud_notm}}. {{site.data.keyword.cloud_notm}} pricing is based around the level of data that is transmitted from the cloud back to the client (that is, egress bandwidth consumption).

 Within the dashboard, each user is put into a category based on egress bandwidth consumption.
 This can be based on actual SysTrack data if you are migrating from an existing virtual environment or estimated if migrating from a physical environment.